nus-tic4002-AY2122s2/ip/docs/README.md

 **list**
 ```
-Here are the TaskPackage.Task in your list:
+Here are the TaskPackage.seedu.duke.Command in your list:
     1. [✘][T]borrow book
     2. [✘][E] project meeting (at: Mon 2-4pm)
 ```